happypeter/LGCB/book/intro.md

 be explained the way that makes non-native English speakers feel comfortable.

 ### the book is for absolute beginners
-If you are already have several year experience, this book might be too easy for you.
+If you are already have several years experience, this book might be too easy for you.
 My goals doing this book are:

  - as easy as possible